 Among relevant topics not covered in the course are the relation between macroeconomic variables and interest rates, taxes, and multi-factor models of the term structure.
-Default risk and corporate bonds are also not covered, but these topics are covered in FNCE 238/738, "Funding Investments."
+Default risk and corporate bonds will also not be discussed, as these topics are covered in other courses.